-The four technical electives must be chosen, with Departmental consent, such that the electives include at least 9.2 units of Engineering Science and Design.
+Of the five technical electives at least one must be from E E 332, 380, 390.
+The other technical electives must be chosen, with Departmental consent, such that these four electives include at least 9.2 units of Engineering Science and Design.